USU IRB Training Requirements

 There are two learner groups that meet the requirements for the Human Research Curriculum Basic Course, and researchers may opt into either learner group.
 The options are:

-Refreshing Your CITI Training
+Refreshing CITI Training

 Returning Users & Transferring Previous Training